 The topics and events that are covered in the advanced classes are the same as those that are covered in the non-advanced class.
 However, the review of the topics and events will be more in-depth, will require deeper critical thinking, and the examination of primary and secondary sources.
 Students can expect to work at a more rigorous pace, work cooperatively, and have outside reading and writing assignments.

 This is a survey course of today’s world organized around the five key geographic themes: location, place, region, human-environment interaction, and movement.
 Units include: the United States and Canada, Latin America, Europe, North Africa and Southwest Asia, Africa South of the Sahara, Southern Asia, and East Asia.
 The course will help students make the connection between geography and current events while understanding the world’s people, places, and environments.

-The course is study of scientific psychology and the many diverse fields within psychology.
-It is based on scientific methodology which gets to the root of how we know what we know both about ourselves and others.
+The course is a study of scientific psychology and the many diverse fields within psychology.
+It is based on scientific methodology, which gets to the root of how we know what we know both about others and ourselves.
 Units include: the biological basis for behavior, child and adolescent development, learning, development, theories of personality, psychological disorders, and therapies.

 Citizenship and Government in the 21 st Century (12th Grade)

 The focus of this course will be to prepare students to participate in exercising their civic responsibilities as thoughtful and informed citizens.
 Civics provides a basis for understanding the rights and responsibilities for being an American citizen and a framework for competent and responsible participation.
 Teaching and learning will focus on the historical development of government and political systems, including: the United States Constitution; federal, state and local government structure; and the rights and responsibilities of citizenship.
 Students will actively investigate local, state and national issues, read and participate in discussions, and develop informed arguments through a variety of writing assignments and projects.